-SEAT BELT SAFETY – NO SEATBELT MN AUTO INJURY ATTORNEYS
+SEAT BELT SAFETY – NOT WEARING SEATBELT MN AUTO INJURY ATTORNEYS

 Policy Impact: Seat Belts